In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 An Example of Supply Chain Traceability in Action

-UK fashion retailer, River Island has partnered with Segura to enhance its supply chain traceability.
-By using Segura’s SaaS traceability tool, River Island is able to map its entire supply chain, from sourcing raw materials to final product delivery.
-This enables the brand to trace every tier of its supply network, ensuring ethical sourcing, compliance with labour standards, and environmental sustainability.
+UK fashion retailer, River Island partnered with Segura to enhance its supply chain traceability.
+Segura’s SaaS traceability tool gave River Island the ability to map its entire supply chain, from sourcing raw materials to final product delivery.
+This enabled the brand to trace every tier of its supply network, ensuring ethical sourcing, compliance with labour standards, and environmental sustainability.

-In addition, River Island has been able to focus on its suppliers’ water usage, particularly in the production of denim, and has identified all its sites using water, including dyeing and laundry.
+In addition, River Island focused on its suppliers’ water usage, particularly in the production of denim, and identified all its sites using water, including dyeing and laundry.

-The transparency provided by Segura allows River Island to proactively manage its suppliers and mitigate risks, while also offering customers greater assurance about the quality and ethics behind their products.
-This partnership highlights how advanced traceability can build trust and improve both operational efficiency and brand reputation.
+The transparency provided by Segura allowed River Island to proactively manage its suppliers and mitigate risks, while also offering customers greater assurance about the quality and ethics behind their products.
+The partnership highlighted how advanced traceability built trust and improved both operational efficiency and brand reputation.

 Segura’s Supply Chain Traceability Software